edandersen/csharp-openai-assistants-dotnet-console/README.md

 This is small sample project that shows you how to:

 - upload local files to the OpenAI GPT-4 Assistant service on either Azure OpenAI service or the OpenAI API
+- Use the File Search tool on Azure OpenAI Service
 - Ask natural language questions about the file
 - Keep the conversation thread active for follow up questions